 PROOF.
-Given an object A of S, let I(A) be a weakly initial set for J/A. Consider the locally full sub-2-category of $\operatorname{Cat}'{ana}(S, J)$ with the same objects, and arrows those anafunctors $(U, f) : X \to Y$ such that $U \to X_0$ is in $I(X_0)$.
-Every anafunctor is then isomorphic, by the generalisation of example 4.8, to one in this sub-2-category.
-The collection of anafunctors $(U, f) : X \to Y$ for a fixed U forms a set, by local smallness of $\operatorname{Cat}'(S)$, and similarly the collection of transformations between a pair of anafunctors forms a set by local smallness of S. Examples of locally small sites (S, J) where $\mathbf{Cat}'{ana}(S, J)$ is not known to be locally essentially small are the category of sets from the model of ZF used in [van den Berg 2012], the model of ZF constructed in [Roberts 2012] and the topos from proposition 2.19.
-We note that local essential smallness of $\mathbf{Cat}'{ana}(S, J)$ seems to be a result just slightly weaker than WISC.
+Given an object A of S, let I(A) be a weakly initial set for J/A. Consider the locally full sub-2-category of $C{\rm ana}(J)$ with the same objects, and arrows those anafunctors $(U, f): X \longrightarrow Y$ such that $U \longrightarrow X_0$ is in $I(X_0)$ .
+Every anafunctor is then isomorphic, by the generalisation of example 5.8, to one in this sub-2-category.
+The collection of anafunctors $(U, f): X \longrightarrow Y$ for a fixed U forms a set, by local smallness of C, and similarly the collection of transformations between a pair of anafunctors forms a set by local smallness of S.

+Examples of locally small sites (S, J) where $C{\rm ana}(J)$ is not known to be locally essentially small are the category of sets from the model of ZF used in [van den Berg 2012], the model of ZF constructed in [Roberts 2012] and the topos from proposition 3.19.
+We note that local essential smallness of $C{\rm ana}(J)$ seems to be a result just slightly weaker than WISC.

-5. Localising bicategories at a class of 1-cells
+6. Localising bicategories at a class of 1-cells

-Ultimately we are interesting in inverting all J-equivalences in Cat'(S) and so need to discuss what it means to add the formal pseudoinverses to a class of 1-cells in a 2-category - a process known as localisation.
+Ultimately we are interesting in inverting all J-equivalences in C and so need to discuss what it means to add the formal pseudoinverses to a class of 1-cells in a 2-category - a process known as localisation.
 This was done in [Pronk 1996] for the more general case of a class of 1-cells in a bicategory, where the resulting bicategory is constructed and its universal properties (analogous to those of a quotient) examined.
 The application in loc. cit. is to show that the equivalence of various bicategories of stacks to localisations of 2-categories of smooth, topological and algebraic groupoids.
 The results of this article can be seen as one-half of a generalisation of these results to more general sites.

-5.1.
+6.1.
 DEFINITION.
 [Pronk 1996] Let B be a bicategory and $W \subset B_1$ a class of 1-cells.
-A localisation of B with respect to W is a bicategory $B[W^{-1}]$ and a weak 2-functor such that U sends elements of W to equivalences, and is universal with this property i.e. composition with U gives an equivalence of bicategories where Hom_W denotes the sub-bicategory of weak 2-functors that send elements of W to equivalences (call these W-inverting, abusing notation slightly).
+A localisation of B with respect to W is a bicategory $B[W^{-1}]$ and a weak 2-functor such that U sends elements of W to equivalences, and is universal with this property i.e. composition with U gives an equivalence of bicategories where $Hom_W$ denotes the sub-bicategory of weak 2-functors that send elements of W to equivalences (call these W-inverting, abusing notation slightly).